taniietrinh/Benefits-With-Friends/Benefits-With-Friends_SRS.md

 #### 4.5     Interacting With A Matched User
 ###### 4.5.1 	Description and Priority

 Users who select each other’s EBs will be prompted to contact each other to negotiate the use of the EBs in real life.
+The way the system  detects if two users select each other's EBs will be encoded.

 ###### 4.5.2 	Stimulus/Response Sequences